Build your customer page

 experienceId | The ID of the experience |

-- Add the following code to your file to read and display the product ID
+- Add the following code to your file to read and display the experience ID

-Update the Customer Path in your app configuration to be
+- Update the User Path in your app configuration to be

 2. Authenticate the user